OliHarris/rememrify-v1/README.md

 Make sure you have already run 'npm install -g grunt-cli' to globally install the Grunt CLI.

-Will perform 'concat' and 'sass' tasks to format JS and CSS from 'components' into 'builds/development' output folder.
+Will perform 'concat' and 'sass' tasks to format from 'components' into JS and CSS output in the 'builds/development' folder.

 Will perform 'php' and 'watch' tasks for development on http://localhost:3000.